kevinlawler/kerf1/README.md

     $ ./kerf myscript.kerf b.kerf c.kerf

-If a script named "startup.kerf" is present in Kerf's working directory, then it will be executed at startup.
+If a script named "startup.kerf" is present in Kerf's working directory, then it will be executed at startup, before any other command-line scripts.
 Scripts may be loaded from other scripts.

 **FLAGS**